FabioAntunes/fish-nvm/README.md

 ## How it works

-The way this plugin works is delaying sourcing nvm, until we really need it.
+The way this plugin works is delaying sourcing [NVM], until we really need it.
 That way we don't have those annoying 1/2 seconds of delay every time we open a new terminal window/tab.

-By delaying the sourcing of nvm **YOUR NODE BINARIES WON'T BE LOADED** until you source nvm or run one of the following alias.
-If you want to source nvm every single time you open a terminal just use [bass](https://github.com/edc/bass#nvm)
+By delaying the sourcing of [NVM] **YOUR NODE BINARIES WON'T BE LOADED** until you source [NVM] or run one of the following aliases.
+If you want to source [NVM] every single time you open a terminal just use [bass](https://github.com/edc/bass#nvm)

 ![fish nvm example](/../readme-images/nvm.gif?raw=true)

-There are a couple of alias already created.
-They will source NVM whenever you call them:
+There are a couple of aliases already created.
+These will source [NVM] whenever you call them:
 * npm
 * yarn
 * node
 * nvm
 * npx

-What this means is that if you depend on other node global packages, let's say `gulp`, if you try to run `gulp` in a fresh window/tab you will get something like `Command unknown`.
+What this means is that if you depend on other node global packages, let's say `gulp`, if you try to run `gulp` in a new window/tab you will get something like `Command unknown`.
-One way to solve this is running `nvm use default`, or any of the alias before using the command `gulp`.
+One way to solve this is running `nvm use default`, or any of the aliases before using the command `gulp`.
+If you primarily depend on these global packages, that's far from great.

-Since that's far from great, especially if you depend a lot on these global packages you can easily create your own function inside `~/.config/fish/functions`, so for `gulp` would be something like this:
+One possible way is for you to manually create your function inside `~/.config/fish/functions`, so for `gulp` would be something like this:

 ```fish
 function gulp -d "gulp task manager" -w gulp